Xeks4237/NV-GOD/README.md

   mv ~/.local/share/nvim/ ~/.local/share/nvim-backup/
   ```

-For Installation of NV-GOD, You need to choose a correct NV-GOD-Starter for your needs, with package manager what you want and type of a default setup, minimalistic with only essentials, full featured IDE instalation, or a setup to start from scratch with only configs
+For Installation of NV-GOD, You need to choose a correct NV-GOD-Starter for your needs, with type of a default setup, minimalistic with only essentials, full featured IDE instalation, or a setup to start from scratch with only configs

+- IDE setup (work in progress)
+- Minimal setup (work in progress)
+- Scratch Setup (work in progress)

-Just create a your own repo on github using NV-GOD-Starter which you choosed as a Template, after making it, go over a instalation instructions of your template what you used
+Just create a your own repo on github using NV-GOD-Starter which you choosed as a Template on github, after making it, go over a instalation instructions of your template what you choosed

 Mostly you just need to clone it with git
-It gonna allow you to save your own configuration on github for better managment of NV-GOD using git
+It gonna allow you to save your own configuration on github for better managment of NV-GOD using git :)

 ## Future Features which I plan to make: